mofirojean/50-Coding-Challenge/README.md

 - Try to solve at least 1 coding challenge per day

 - There is a pdf file attched to the repository holding the challenges and its left to you to implement them in the language you so desire

+- In this repository the challenges will be implemented using languages like Python, Java, C++, C and JavaScript